Spot the soul-sucking plateau before it devours your ROI!

 Flat results + rising effort = trouble ahead.

-If your traffic, leads, or sales used to climb but now barely budge — even with increased effort — you’re likely stalling.
+If your traffic, leads, or sales used to climb but now barely budge — even with increased effort — you're likely stalling or seeing smaller gains.
 This is where your performance graph starts to flatten.
-In my experience, this is usually the first sign of diminishing returns in marketing: you’re working harder but not getting rewarded for it.
+In my experience, this is usually the first sign of diminishing returns in marketing: you're working harder but not getting rewarded for it.

 Your budget's growing, but your cost per result is creeping up.